 Faculty in Charge: Dr. Parviz Rastgoufard

 Room EN 612 is used for power systems and motor control research.
 This equipment allows faculty and students to perform simulations and hardware testing of such systems.

 Faculty in Charge: Mr. Kim Jovanovich

-There are currently two fiber optic research laboratories established in rooms 609 and 606 of the Engineering Building .
-These facilities are routinely used for investigational and applied research in the areas of fiber optic telecommunications, sensor development, and most recently, remote source lighting and illumination.
+A fiber optic research laboratory is established in rooms EN 610 of the Dr. Robert A. Savoie Engineering Building.
+The laboratory is routinely used for investigational and applied research in the areas of fiber optic telecommunications, sensor development, and most recently, remote source lighting and illumination.

-The facility in room 609 contains an assortment of routine optical tables and breadboards, associated hardware, a 1-meter monochromator, fiber termination equipment, microscopes, optical power meters, oscilloscopes, multimeters , electronic thermometers and the like.
-This room also contains state-of-the-art optical equipment in the form of a Sumitomo fusion splicer used to create optical sensors and splice fibers together, and an optical time domain reflectometer (OTDR) for determining the condition and operational status of an optical fiber.
+The room contains an assortment of optical supplies and equipment, including fiber termination equipment, microscopes, optical power meters, oscilloscopes, multimeters, a Sumitomo fusion splicer used to create optical sensors and splice fibers together, and an optical time domain reflectometer (OTDR) for determining the condition and operational status of an optical fiber.
 Most unique to the lab is the presence of a Tenney Environmental Chamber for sensor testing and a calibrated smoke chamber to Underwriters Lab 268 specifications used to measure the performance of fiber optic sensors that detect smoke and vapor presence.

 Faculty in Charge: Dr. X. Rong Li

 The ISL is for basic, applied, and advanced research with a focus in the areas of information and/or systems, such as processing of information, data, signal, and image in various systems.
 The systems involved include, but are not limited to, control, communication, computer, and power systems and networks.
 Typical examples of applications include target tracking, data fusion, signal detection, machine learning, and pattern recognition.